 Mission Revival homes are also commonly referred to as Spanish Mission style.
 They feature design elements like smooth stucco siding, parapets, arched entry ways and red tile roofs.

 These homes use of a lot of passive solar heating to absorb the heat during the day and distribute it during the night.
 This allows a home owner to save money on heating and cooling costs.
 Combined with efficient insulation and newer technologies like solar panels and insulated windows,Mission homes can be so energy efficient that they qualify for the 45L tax credit.
+T.L.
+Shield sells and installs stairlifts in Los Angeles, Orange County and other parts of California.

 After you choose a house, try contacting a professional engineering firm like Walker Reid Strategies to help you will all aspects of ensuring that your building maximizes the money saving properties that come with the 45L tax credit for energy efficient homes.
 You can help reduce your overall tax burden and the cost of building your home by talking to professionals when you start your home ownership journey.